Vengadesan017/Udemy-Newt/Python/Spark_and_Python_for_Big_Data/Readme.md

 # Linear regression
 - graph point make line to minimize the vertical distance between all the points ( determine the best line
+- find relationship between the independent and dependent variables
+- output is continuous value, such as price and age.
 - flow
   - load data
   - prepare feaatures by make single feasures vector